divyanshsahu2020/Image-Denoising-Using-CNN/README.md

 DESCRIPTION - To build a deep learning model that utilizes autoencoders in order to enhance noisy images by generating clear, noise-free counterparts.
 This model has the potential to significantly improve image quality across several domains like photography, medical imaging and computer vision applications.

-INPUT DATASET - In order to implement this model a a fashion-MNIST dataset is used (https://www.tensorflow.org/datasets/catalog/fashion_mnist#:~:text=Fashion%2DMNIST%20is%20a%20dataset,a%20label%20from%2010%20classes.)
+INPUT DATASET - In order to implement this model a a fashion-MNIST dataset is used.
 It is a dataset of Zolando's article images which consists of 60000 training examples and 10000 test examples.

 OUTPUT - The noisy images are transformed into visually appealing and crisp images.